Celluloid Heroes Part I: The Power of Love

 The Prequels, only with less Jar-Jar.

 It also gave you a taste of scenes left on the cutting room floor.
 Casual Star Wars fans might not know that originally we were meant to spend a lot of time on Tatooine with Luke Skywalker before encountering R2-D2 and C-3PO.
-We met his friends Fixer and Cammie, and his good friend Biggs Darklighter.
+We met his friends Fixer and Cammie, and his good friend Biggs Darklighter at Tosche Station.
+Because of that novelization (and a scene from the comic book adaptation of Star Wars released by marvel in 1977) for years I was convinced I had seen this all unfold.
+Because I had: on the printed page.

 If you wanted to see what an “earlier version” of a beloved movie may have been like, you picked up the novelization.
-Given these books were written to coincide with the release of the film, they were most often based on a version of the screenplay that became a much different movie.
+Given these books were written to coincide with the release of the film, they were most often based on the shooting script; what was filmed before those cuts were made in the editing suite.
 An example of this would be Orson Scott Card’s novelization of James Cameron’s 1989 sci-fi adventure The Abyss, which prominently featured a Tidal Wave sequence and various subplots that wouldn’t see light of day until three years later with the release of The Abyss Special Edition.

 Life’s Abyss … and then you dive